The Dependent Care Assistance Program (DCAP) is only offered to PEBB benefits-eligible state and higher-education employees.

 - During the PEBB annual open enrollment.

 You decide how much you want to set aside when you enroll.
-The maximum annual amount is $5,000 ($2,500 if you and your spouse file separate tax returns).
+The maximum annual amount is $5,000 ($2,500 if you and your spouse are both enrolled and file separate tax returns).

 Using your DCAP